serverpod/relic/doc/site/docs/01-getting-started/02-hello-world-example.md

 **What this code does:**

 1. **Handler** `respondWith()` wraps a simple function that takes any `Request` and returns a `Response`
-2. **Response** `Response.ok()` creates an HTTP 200 response with the body "Hello, Relic!"
+2. **Response** `Response.ok()` creates an HTTP 200 response with the body "Hello world!"
 3. **Server** `serve()` binds the handler to port 8080 on all network interfaces

-The result is a server that responds to every HTTP request with the same "Hello, Relic!" message, regardless of the URL path or HTTP method used.
+The result is a server that responds to every HTTP request with the same "Hello world!" message, regardless of the URL path or HTTP method used.

-### Running Locally
+## Running locally

-First ensure you have Relic installed as per the [installation guide](/getting-started/installation).

 Run the app with the following command: